All Episodes

 I know.

-Well, I took the challenge originally from my father in law, George.
+Well, I took the challenge originally from my father-in-law, George.

-You gotta stick with them for a couple of days.
+You've got to stick with them for a couple of days.

-So all I've done that.
+So I've done that.

-I took your challenge during the election.
+I took your challenge.

-I told a friend of mine who is an extremely conservative, very bright.
+During the election, I told a friend of mine who is an extremely conservative, very bright.

 She was listening to NPR.

-She did, she got hooked.
+She got hooked.

 You do not talk down to people, but I think that it's because women are afraid to be women.

-They're afraid they're they're ha they're unhappy.
+They're afraid they're unhappy.

-They don't want to put a pretty skirt on, they don't want to be called pretty.
+They don't want to put a pretty skirt on.

-They've been given a line that they have to be unhappy, grumpy, they have to be hillary, they have to be yelling and screaming.
+They've been given a line that they have to be unhappy, grumpy.

 They don't understand that you treasure women, that you treat us kindly.